Centers of Excellence

 3000 New Bern Avenue, Raleigh, NC 27610 | Map & Directions

-Losing a leg or foot due to disease or injury is traumatic at any age.
+Losing a limb (leg, foot, arm, etc.) due to disease or injury is traumatic at any age.
 The decision to amputate is one that is complex and requires expert consultation with the patient and family to determine the right course of action for each patient.

 Each year, about 185,000 people undergo amputations in the United States – primarily due to diabetes, peripheral arterial disease, injuries/accidents and cancer.
 While each case is unique, every patient who undergoes amputation is faced with an array of medical, emotional and social needs.
 At WakeMed, it is our mission to help educate and support every patient and family who is preparing for amputation.
 Our surgeons and specially trained amputee nursing and care team will remain with patients and families before and after surgery, during recovery and throughout rehabilitation.